jaiyeshw/To_Do_list/README.md

 - Connecting Node.js to MongoDB using Mongoose
 - Managing frontend state in React
 - Using environment variables safely
-- Pushing a project to GitHub without exposing secrets

 ## Author